tikv/website/content/blog/monthly-july-2020.md

 date: 2020-07-30
 author: TiKV Authors
 ---
-The warmest month in the Northern Hemisphere comes to an end soon.
-It’s time to wrap up everything we have achieved in this month!
+The warmest month in the Northern Hemisphere is coming to an end soon.
+It’s time to wrap up everything we have achieved in July!

 Let’s get started.

 ## News

 TiKV is up for graduation from CNCF!
-This is a milestone that would not be possible without you!
-If you would like to support TiKV in the vote, follow the [instructions](https://lists.cncf.io/g/cncf-toc/join) to join TOC and post your replies [here](https://lists.cncf.io/g/cncf-toc/message/4902)!
+This is a major milestone we have been waiting for, which consummates the efforts and commitments of the TiKV community since it was born.
+It would not be possible without you, our contributors and adopters!
+If you would like to support TiKV in the vote, follow the [instructions](https://lists.cncf.io/g/cncf-toc/join) to join the CNCF TOC group and post your replies [here](https://lists.cncf.io/g/cncf-toc/message/4902)!

-[@breeswish](https://github.com/breeswish) has talked about TiKV’s development path and new features in the 4.0 GA version at Kubernetes Paris meetup.
+[@breeswish](https://github.com/breeswish) talked about TiKV’s development path and new features in the 4.0 GA at Kubernetes Paris meetup.
 In case you missed it, the recorded video is available [here](https://www.youtube.com/watch?v=pAattr8cwSY&list=PLfR-valDYipfVN7ICQF_DnlZHcTY7O1F3&index=10&t=0s).

-[Cloud Native and Open Source Virtual Summit China 2020](https://cncf.lfasiallc.cn/) is going to happen from July 30 to August 1.
-We have three TiKV-related talks scheduled. These talks will be delivered in Chinese and the timezone displayed is UTC+8.
+[Cloud Native and Open Source Virtual Summit China 2020](https://cncf.lfasiallc.cn/) is happening from July 30 to August 1.
+We have three TiKV-related talks prepared for you.
+These talks will be delivered in Chinese and the timezone displayed is UTC+8.
 Mark your calendars to join them!

 *   [Intro: Backup and Restore in TiKV](https://sched.co/cpAn) - Jay Lee (16:20, Jul 31)
 *   [TiFlash: Make TiKV 10x Faster and HTAP-able](https://sched.co/cp9v) - Xiaoyu Ma (15:40, Aug 1)
 *   [BPF for Chaos and Tracing in Kubernetes](https://sched.co/cp9I) - Wenbo Zhang (20:50, Aug 1)

-Our first CNCF project webinar, [How We Doubled System Read Throughput with Only 26 Lines of Code](https://www.cncf.io/webinars/how-we-doubled-system-read-throughput-with-only-26-lines-of-code/), is scheduled on at 10 am PT, July 31.
-Minghua Tang will share why we introduced Follower Read, and how we implemented it.
+Our first CNCF project webinar, [How We Doubled System Read Throughput with Only 26 Lines of Code](https://www.cncf.io/webinars/how-we-doubled-system-read-throughput-with-only-26-lines-of-code/), is scheduled at 10 am PT, July 31.
+Minghua Tang will share why we introduced Follower Read, a TiKV 4.0 feature that improves the throughput of the TiKV cluster and reduces the load of the leader, and how we implemented it.
 [Register](https://zoom.us/webinar/register/WN_UobO7CidQWShiPE-HreKXA) if you’re interested.

 ## Releases